 When Georgia at GingerBeirut invited us Lonely Planet bloggers to submit a rubber stamp post to the fourth Blogsherpa carnival, I took a while deciding which bureaucratic experience to share.
 I’ve had a few memorable ones, but which one to choose?
 Crossing into that peculiar non-state Transdniestr (surprisingly easy)?
 Being refused entry into Guinea Bissau for not holding a European Union passport?
 (I had to hitchhike back to the Gambia on my own).
 In the end, I decided to go way back – to a time when Europe was a divided continent and the Berlin Wall its most evocative symbol.
 We were three kids on a road trip and the prospect of visiting East Berlin was very exciting.

-Travelling to Berlin from Hamburg, required passing through the somewhat ironically named German Democratic Republic (DDR in German).
+Travelling to Berlin from Hamburg, meant we had to drive through the somewhat ironically named German Democratic Republic (DDR in German).
 Crossing the West-East border, we were excited to be behind the Iron Curtain for the first time.
 Our imaginations were in high drive; we “saw” Stasi agents lurking in the fields along the road.
 Combine harvesters were tanks, we were certain (we were city kids, after all).
-Power lines became high tech spying Equipment in Our over active imaginations.
+Power lines became high tech spying equipment in our over-active imaginations.

 But that got old.
 After a couple of hours, we were slightly disappointed with the ordinariness of it all.
 On the surface, Eastern Europe was rather like Western Europe.

 In Berlin, we again crossed the border.
 This time at Checkpoint Charlie.
 Today a museum, 20 years ago it was perhaps the most infamous symbol of the Cold War, of the divided city.